NetPosterWorks - Educational Posters selected for teachers by a teacher.

 d.
 9-17-1179

 Saint Hildegard von Bingen should be considered a “polymath” (a person with varied knowledge and learning).
-She was an “abbess, artist, author, counselor, linguist, naturalist, teacher, scientist, philosopher, physician, herbalist, poet, activist, visionary, and composer”.
+She was an “abbess, artists, author, counselor, linguist, naturalist, teacher, scientist, philosopher, physician, herbalist, poet, activist, visionary, and composer”.

 Hildegard of Bingen: Scivias

-previous page | top
+previous page | top | next

 I have searched the web for visual, text, and manipulative curriculum support materials - teaching posters, art prints, maps, charts, calendars, books and educational toys featuring famous people, places and events - to help teachers optimize their valuable time and budget.